onetep-devel/documentation/developer_area.rst

    - Don't give out your email or name, don't agree to marketing communication.
      Instead, click *continue as guest*.

-9. Once you have the installer, run it.
+9. Once you have the installer, run it using ``sudo``.
+Go through ``Accept and customize`` to be able to select packages.
+If prompted, skip Eclipse IDE configuration.

    - Deselect everyting with "C++" or "DPC++" in the name, or else you will install **a lot** of unnecessary stuff.